kenia-hale/Liberatory-Technology-Digital-Marronage/technologies/collective_healing.md

 ### Technology entry template:
 - Technology Name - please include a link to the technology here
   - Creator:
-  - Problem they're trying to solve:
+  - Problem:
-  - Their solution:
+  - Proposed Solution:
   - Benefits - what works in their solution?
-  - Drawbacks - what doesn't work in their solution? what communities does it exclude?
+  - Limitations - what doesn't work in their solution? what communities does it exclude?
   - More Information - extra links about the technology